 What Is a Geographer?

-Travel is a big part of geographers' lives as their research often takes them to the regions they are studying.
-If you don't like traveling, which might include internationally and sometimes to very remote places, this may not be the right career for you.
+Travel is a significant part of geographers' lives as their research often takes them to the regions they're studying.

 How to Become a Geographer